 Deliverable 4.2 reports the results of Task 4.2 (Italian case study), part of WP4 ("Case Studies: Practicalities and innovations reducing vulnerability").
-Task 4.2 is linked to BuildERS Objective 1, which aims to understand and analyse how especially the most vulnerable exposed to disasters and threats understand risks, prepare for them, and behave individually and collectively in disasters.
+Task 4.2 is linked to BuildERS Objective 1, which aims to understand and analyze how especially the most vulnerable exposed to disasters and threats understand risks, prepare for them, and behave individually and collectively in disasters.
 The type of crisis investigated in Task 4.2 is the earthquake and the innovation produced is a new understanding of survivor's needs.
-The group studied is disaster survivors who have been displaced in temporary housing because their home was made inhabitable by the disaster.
-By analysing who is more vulnerable among the displaced people, Task 4.2 seeks to understand why certain evacuees are more vulnerable than others by testing the predictive role of a very diverse set of causes of vulnerability, including risk awareness and social capital.
-This is done by exploring those (evacuees) living conditions who are not usually considered vulnerable groups.
+The group studied is disaster survivors who have been displaced in temporary housing because their home was made inhabitable by the disaster (i.e., crisis-affected populations).
+By analyzing who is more vulnerable among the crisis-affected population, Task 4.2 seeks to understand why certain evacuees are more vulnerable than others by testing the predictive role of a very diverse set of predictors of vulnerability, including risk awareness and social capital.
+This is done by exploring the crisis-affected population's living conditions to determine the presence of vulnerabilities.
 The results of Task 4.2 can be used to create recommendations (WP5) that can be adopted as innovative solutions in emergency management.
 Task 4.2 is in close relation to other works by BuildERS.
 As in WP3, we focus on the individuals' perspectives.
 As in D4.4 and D4.5, we look at the individual as well as structural factors of vulnerability.
 The study issue is related to the functioning of disaster management systems addressed in WP2 - the types of measures and solutions offered and their sensitivity to particular needs.

 Within disaster management, the displacement problem addressed in Task 4.2 is related to the post-crisis phase.
 Indeed, when a disaster strikes, it often affects the buildings where people live.
 An earthquake, a landslide, a tsunami, a volcanic eruption, or a flood can result in residents being displaced from their homes, which are no longer considered safe.
 When the disaster has passed, some evacuated people can no longer return to their previous home because these homes are no longer habitable, and they are housed in temporary housing while their home is restored or rebuilt.
 Housing in temporary solutions can last months or years, and for those who are particularly elderly, it can last forever.
-Here we studied people who lived in temporary housing after a disaster

-By considering a comprehensive variety of vulnerability indicators (i.e., quality of life, health impairment, well-being, post-traumatic stress disorder, physical vulnerability, economic vulnerability, risk awareness), the Task 4.2 case study aimed at understanding who is more vulnerable in a post-disaster temporary housing context and why.
-To do this, we measured through a survey several predictors of vulnerability, both structural and objective and psychological and subjective, including risk awareness, preparedness, social capital and many others.
-The aim was to statistically test their predictive power in determining vulnerability in the specific case analyzed in the study.
+By considering a comprehensive variety of quality of life indicators (i.e., quality of life, health impairment, well-being, post-traumatic stress disorder, physical vulnerability, economic vulnerability, risk awareness), the Task 4.2 case study aimed at understanding who is more vulnerable in a post-disaster temporary housing context and why.
+To do this, we measured through a survey several predictors of quality of life indicators, both structural and objective and psychological and subjective, including risk awareness, preparedness, social capital, and many others.
+The aim was to statistically test their comparative predictive power in determining vulnerability in the specific case analyzed in the study.